3DP-Tech/Ender-3-Max/bin/README.md

 Turn the printer off, Copy **firmware-20220716-113441.bin** to your SD card, insert the card into the printer and turn it on.
 It will take 10 to 15 seconds to update.
 The screen will be blank during this process.

-This firmeware is provided as-is and you agree to assume all risk when you download it and apply it to your printer.
+This firmware is provided as-is and you agree to assume all risk when you download it and apply it to your printer.